Azimboy/scale-image/README.md

 This application is based on [PlayFramework](https://www.playframework.com/) and uses a [Srcimage](https://github.com/sksamuel/scrimage) library to modify images.

+**Project includes following:**
+- Ability to upload multiple files from UI
+- Ability to upload multiple files from API request.
+- Ability to accept multipart/form-data requests.
+- Ability to accept JSON requests with BASE64 encoded images.
+- Ability to upload images at a given URL (image posted somewhere on the Internet).
+- Create a square preview of the image for a given width and height (default size 100px by 100px).
+- Tests (Unit, Browser, Functional and Integration).
+- Docker integration

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing